Fried Pickles

 - Drain the pickles and pat them dry with paper towels.

-- In a bowl, mix the flour, cornmeal, garlic powder, onion powder, cayenne pepper, and salt.
+- In a bowl, mix the flour, cornmeal, garlic powder, paprika, salt, and black pepper.

-- Dip each pickle slice into the buttermilk, letting excess drip off.
+- Dip each pickle into the egg mixture, allowing excess to drip off.

 - Roll the pickles in the flour mixture until fully coated.